 Having a workout partner not only holds you accountable, but will help motivate you.
 Seeing someone else have fun and be successful in their workout will help you out immensely and adds a bit of friendly competition to spark your fire too.
 So, give your friend a call and ask them to join you for a run, or you could kick this up a notch by putting together a whole group of friends and jog or run together!
 Running clubs are also a great option for running motivation and I joined one recently so have a search around your local area, you might be surprised at just how easy it is to find people to run with!

 I have recently gotten the toddler involved in running and he loves it! he motivates me to go out to a Sunday morning Parkrun because he wants too and although it’s not my most challenging workout of the week it is definitely helpful for getting the mileage up.
 So, if you’ve got children, a spouse or sibling that is interested in working out, bring them along.
 Just like taking your friends, being around your family can help motivate you even on your worst days.
-Not only will it help strengthen family bonds, but it gets all of you out of the house and gets your blood moving!
+Not only will it help strengthen family bonds, but it gets all of you out of the house and gets your blood pumping.

 You may also be interested in these Pinterest Boards: